f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     appliance-1#

-Backing Up F5OS via GUI
+Backing Up F5OS via WebUI
 -----------------------

-Using the F5OS GUI you can backup the confd configuration database using the **System Settings -> Configuration Backup** page.
+Using the F5OS WebUI you can backup the ConfD configuration database using the **System Settings -> Configuration Backup** page.
 Click the **Create** button and provide a name for the backup file.

 .. image:: images/rseries_f5os_configuration_backup_and_restore/image1.png
   :align: center